RoaddogLabs/Roaddog-Labs-BartXL-HD/readme.md

 #####Bart Pro XL-LC is a lower cost version and a good upgrade platform for those with a Prusa i3 or Rework i3 variant to upgrade to a better frame and larger build area.
 The LC variant uses M8 X and Z smooth rods and M5 threaded rod for the Z drive screw.
 The LC uses Rework i3 printed parts.

 The Bart Pro XL-LC version is frozen.
+The current version is the Bart Pro XL-HD.
 There will be no more work on this version but feel free to fork it and do with it as you wish.

 #####Bart Pro XL-HD uses high performance lead screws, M10 precision shaft on all axis, high temp hot end suitable to 400*C, auto bed probe (bed leveling), silcone bed heater, MIC 6 precision aluminum print surface with PEI.